 Volunteers of America–Greater New York has expanded its veterans outreach and services as a grantee of Supportive Services for Veteran Families (SSVF).
-The U.S. Department of Veterans Affairs' Supportive Services for Veteran Families (SSVF) program awards grants to private non-profit organizations and consumer cooperatives who can provide supportive services to very low-income Veteran families living in or transitioning to permanent housing.
+The U.S. Department of Veterans Affairs' Supportive SSVF program awards grants to private nonprofit organizations and consumer cooperatives who can provide supportive services to very low-income veteran families living in or transitioning to permanent housing.

-Volunteers of America–Greater New York seeks to ensure housing stability for veterans who are homeless and veterans at imminent risk of homelessness.
-Our SSVF will comprise our largest veteran outreach ever as we identify and connect 250 veterans and their families with services to ensure their housing stability.
-In some cases, we will facilitate family reunification to bring families together under our continuum of care.
+Volunteers of America–Greater New York seeks to ensure housing stability for veterans who are homeless and veterans at imminent risk of homelessness in all five boroughs.
+SSVF comprises our largest veteran outreach ever as we identify and connect 250 veterans and their families with services to ensure their housing stability.
+In some cases, we facilitate family reunification to bring families together under our continuum of care.